derror/clickup-worklog/README.md

 ## Sensors

-The integration creates three sensors:
+The integration creates six sensors:

+### Rolling Time Period Sensors

+These sensors show the total time worked in the last 24 hours, 7 days, and 30 days, regardless of calendar boundaries:

+- `sensor.daily_worked_time`: Shows the total time worked in the last 24 hours
+- `sensor.weekly_worked_time`: Shows the total time worked in the last 7 days
+- `sensor.monthly_worked_time`: Shows the total time worked in the last 30 days

+### Calendar-Based Time Period Sensors

+These sensors show the total time worked in the current calendar day, week (starting Monday), and month:

-- `sensor.daily_worked_time`: Shows the total time worked today
+- `sensor.current_day_worked_time`: Shows the total time worked today (current calendar day)
-- `sensor.weekly_worked_time`: Shows the total time worked this week (last 7 days)
+- `sensor.current_week_worked_time`: Shows the total time worked this week (current calendar week, starting Monday)
-- `sensor.monthly_worked_time`: Shows the total time worked this month (last 30 days)
+- `sensor.current_month_worked_time`: Shows the total time worked this month (current calendar month)

 Each sensor includes the following attributes: